Together We Create ...and Dr Sarah Hoyle

 In addition to this Sarah was part of the team which set up the Childs Hill Foodbank in Barnet, and was elected as an NHS Governor to Central and North West London NHS Trust in May 2020.

-In 2023, Sarah completed her PhD with the University of York.
-Working on her PhD with a full-time job and lots of volunteering was no mean feat!
+In 2024, Sarah completed her PhD at the University of York.
 Her thesis title is "An exploration of the appeal of Outdoor Film Screenings in England; Value, Space and Community."
+Sarah is interested in how public and participatory arts can contribute toward a feeling of cohesiveness in small towns and big cities across the UK.

 Since 2009 Sarah has been an active member of the Liberal Democrats.
 She says "Although policy is important, giving a voice to people and campaigning for a better society is what motivates me to knock on doors on chilly Sunday mornings!"